tugbaot/simple-iptv/README.md

 - Reorder the channels by dragging the TV icons

 You can change many things, see:
-- config.txt for various changes to the layout
+- config.txt for various changes to the look & layout
-- config.txt to add your IPTV provider url
 - theme.xml for the colorscheme

 ### Tips